Verstappen Grabs Pole In Japan For Red Bull One-two - UrduPoint

 McLaren's Lando Norris was third, 0.292sec behind Verstappen.

-Perez was in third place heading towards the end of a gripping qualifying session but he almost snatched pole from his team-mate in the dying seconds.
+Perez was in third place heading towards the end of a gripping qualifying session in dry conditions but he almost jumped into top spot with an inspired final effort.

-"I think we went really close all the way through," said Perez.
+The Mexican said it was "quite difficult to get the perfect lap nailed".

-"When you are in those little margins, anything can make a difference."
+"It was close today but I think the whole weekend has been good," said Perez, who finished runner-up behind Verstappen in the first two grands prix of the season.

 Ferrari's Carlos Sainz, who won in Melbourne, was fourth.